 Every year, thousands of Canadians raise concerns about receiving unwanted telemarketing calls.
-The National Do Not Call List (DNCL) is designed to reduce the number of unsolicited telemarketing calls and faxes Canadians receive.
+The National Do Not Call List (DNCL) is designed to reduce the number of telemarketing calls and faxes Canadians receive.

-When you sign up to have your cellular, home phone, VoIP number or fax number included on the National DNCL, companies making unsolicited marketing or sales calls can no longer contact you, with some exceptions.
+When you sign up to have your cellular, home phone, VoIP number or fax number included on the National DNCL, companies making marketing or sales calls can no longer contact you, with some exceptions.

 - Can I put my business number on the National DNCL?

 - How do telemarketers know I'm on the National DNCL?